mariomaric/sbv2txt/README.md

 ## What this script will do?

-It will delete all position markers and empty lines and merge all that into one gigantic piece of text.
+It will delete all position markers and empty lines (except the last one) and merge all that into one gigantic piece of text.

 ## How to use it?

-`squash-sbv captions.sbv extension`
+`squash-sbv captions.sbv [extension]`

-If you don't fancy *GNU/Linux command line* try [online captions converter](http://captionsconverter.com/ "Captions Converter") instead.
+If you don't fancy *GNU/Linux command line* you should try [online captions converter](http://captionsconverter.com/ "Captions Converter") instead.